 Differences from ASN Application Profile

-The RDF of the Australian Curriculum has been aligned, so far as is practical, with version 3.1.0 of the ASN Application Profile.
-The following divergences can be noted:
+The RDF of the Australian Curriculum has been aligned, so far as is practical, with version 3.1.0 of the ASN Application Profile and version 3.0 of the Machine Readable Australian Curriculum.
+The following divergences from ASN-AP (which are common to the Machine Readable Australian Curriculum) can be noted:

 Dublin Core

 ASN-AP already uses Dublin Core terms to enhance its ontology.
-The following Dublin Core terms are used in the Australian Curriculum in addition to those used in ASN-AP:
+The following Dublin Core terms are used in the Australian Curriculum and the Board of Studies Syllabus in addition to those used in ASN-AP:

 dc:modified has been added to documents and statements, to indicate when the curriculum (not the RDF) was last updated.

 dc:title has been added to statements, to give names for statement groupings.
-(Currently used only for year levels)
+(Currently used only for stages)

-dc:relation has been added to achievement standards, to link them to work samples.

-dc:relation has been added to content descriptions, to link them to cross-curriculum priorities.
-The cross-curriculum priorities can be identified as such through their controlled vocabulary.
+dc:relation has been added to content descriptions, to link them to cross-curriculum priorities and other learning areas.
+The cross-curriculum priorities and other learning areas can be identified as such through their controlled vocabulary.

 dcterms:valid

-Version 3.0.0 switched from using dcterms:created for a third party statement (when the curriculum document was authored) to dcterms:valid (when does the curriculum statement take effect), and gives the datatype of the date explicitly.
+Version 3.0.0 of the ASN-AP switched from using dcterms:created for a third party statement (when the curriculum document was authored) to dcterms:valid (when does the curriculum statement take effect), and gives the datatype of the date explicitly.

-The Australian Curriculum does not use either dcterms:created or dcterms:valid; the relationship is only meant to be used "for non-canonical statements created by a third party", so it will not be used within the RDF.
+The Australian Curriculum does not use either dcterms:created or dcterms:valid; the relationship is only meant to be used "for non-canonical statements created by a third party", so it will not be used within the Australian Curriculum or Board of Studies Syllabus RDF.

 In the documentation of the profile online, ASN go on to make dcterms:valid mandatory: Joseph Chapman of ASN has confirmed that this is in error, and the date is not intended to apply to original statements as well as third party statements.